mathieu-Glt/app-mobile-covoit_nestjs/README.md

 <img src="https://www.cypress.io/cypress_logo_social.png" width="80" />

 ## Launch the project locally
-For run the project locally, just follow these steps below :
+For run the project locally, just follow these steps below : <br>
-Install all dependencies
+Install all dependencies<br>
   npm install
-Once the dependencies are installed, start the development server with the following command npm run dev
+Once the dependencies are installed, start the development server with the following command<br>
+  npm run dev

 ## Configuration